Building & Testing

 @multiarc/ace_heddlepre-release on npmjs.org for maintainer review (npm stage publish). - Production releases are tag-driven.
 Pushing a

 vX.Y.Ztag publishes that exact version to nuget.org and npmjs.org (aslatest, with npm provenance) and creates a matching GitHub Release.
-Merging tomainonly builds and tests — it does not publish. - Documentation — builds this site and deploys it to GitHub Pages.
+Merging tomainonly builds and tests — it does not publish. - Documentation — builds this site (including the WebAssembly demo bundle) and deploys it to GitHub Pages.
+Pull requests build and run the demo smoke suite but do not deploy.

 Regenerating the parser